 Although we have a lot of photographs and video in our digital archive we are always keen to add more, especially those that relate to individual soldiers and their experiences.
 Getting copies of your photos or videos to the Museum is a very simple and straightforward process.
 Just drop the curator an email or give him a phone call to discuss further.

-At the moment the Museum does not have any medals in its collection awarded to members of the Regiment.
+At the moment the Museum has only a few examples of medals awarded to members of the Regiment but would like to have a more representative selection.
 If you know an ex-member of the Regiment who is now out of the Army and looking to find a good home for their medals please ask them to get in touch with us.
 Donating the medals to the Museum would be the ideal scenario but other options can be discussed with us privately.

 Army Reservists & Regimental Military Band